Kinovarobotics/ros_kortex/readme.md

 The following is a description of the packages included in this repository.

-### kortex_api
-This package contains all the header files and the libraries of the C++ Kortex API.
-The files are automatically downloaded from the Web and extracted when you `catkin_make` if the `kortex_api/include` and `kortex_api/lib` folders are empty.

-**Note:**  Upon a new release of the API, it is important to delete the content of these two folders to make sure the new API gets downloaded and you don't get build errors when you `catkin_make`.

-A more detailed [description](kortex_api/readme.md) can be found in the package subdirectory.

 ### kortex_control
 This package implements the simulation controllers that control the arm in Gazebo.
 For more details, please consult the [README](kortex_control/readme.md) from the package subdirectory.